-Dogs, on the other hand, are social and territorial animals, and chances are that your energetic dog will get overly excited about the new kitten, which can make things extra stressful.
+Dogs, on the other hand, are highly social animals, which means a high-energy pup can easily make things even more stressful.

-How To Introduce A Hyper Dog To A Kitten In 7 Steps
+Introduce a Hyper Dog to a Kitten In 7 Steps

-This is an important step and something you should do with your dog regardless if you bring a cat or not.
+This is a very important step and something you should do with your dog whether or not you bring home a second pet.

-Hyperactive dogs are naturally curious, and for the most part, their intention is to play.
-But depending on your dog size, even that can be dangerous.
+Hyperactive dogs are naturally curious, and for the most part, they just want to play.
+But depending on your dog’s size, even that can be dangerous.

-Teach your dog basic commands before you decide to bring a kitten home because if you don’t have your dog under control, he may jump on the kitten and scare her at the very least.
+Teach your dog basic commands before you decide to bring a kitten home, because if you don’t have your dog under control, he may jump, scare, or even hurt her.

-Do positive reinforcements when you train a dog or learn how to use an electric collar correctly.
-Also, If your dog is spayed/neutered, he will probably be less aggressive and less territorial.
+Use positive reinforcement when you train your dog, or learn how to use an electric collar correctly.
+Also, dogs that are spayed/neutered, are normally less aggressive and territorial with other animals.

-If your dog breed is known to be aggressive or bred for the hunt — you should consider whether it’s safe to bring a kitten home.
+If your dog’s breed has a tendency to be aggressive or is bred for hunting, you may need to consider whether it’s really safe to bring a kitten home.

-In general, it’s easier to introduce a kitten to a dog (compared to an adult cat) since she has no inhibitions or past experiences.
+Unlike an adult cat, it’s easier to introduce a kitten to a hyper dog, or any dog for that matter, since she won’t have any inhibitions or negative past experiences.

-If you can, pick the kitten that you find most courageous since she will probably won’t run from your dog and reward his chase instinct.
+If you can, pick the kitten that you find most courageous as she’ll probably won’t run from your dog and reward his chase instinct.

-You should introduce your dog to a kitten once she is around 5-7 weeks because if she doesn’t interact with a dog or a pet at a younger age, she might develop fear towards larger animals.
+You should introduce your dog and kitten once she’s around 5-7 weeks old because if she doesn’t interact with a dog or other pet at a younger age she might develop fear toward larger animals.

-Also, check if the kitten has already socialized with dogs before as this could make the introduction a lot easier.
+Also, if you can, check if the kitten has already socialized with dogs before, as this could make the introduction a lot easier.